TITLE:

 |

-The IYB provides youth with the tools they need to build a successful life for themselves and change the world for the better.
-We believe that all citizens can be physically, mentally and spiritually healthy, and socially and civically engaged.
-We help prepare youth to live successful lives as adults by providing a variety of recreation and youth development opportunities that will help youth develop to their full potential.
-This Youth Program Leader position will provide match support in our Big Brothers Big Sister program.
+The Ithaca Youth Bureau (IYB), a department of the City of Ithaca, mission is to provide a broad cross section of recreation programs and youth services to promote the health, happiness, and well-being of all residents in the greater Ithaca area.
+The IYB is committed to a work environment that is equitable, where each individual can thrive.
+The IYB provides youth from diverse backgrounds with the tools they need to build a successful life for themselves and change the world for the better.
+We believe that all citizens can be physically, mentally, and spiritually healthy, as well as socially and civically engaged.
+We help prepare youth, from all backgrounds, to live successful lives as adults by providing a variety of recreation and youth development opportunities that will help youth develop to their full potential.

 Big Brothers Big Sisters of America is the nation’s largest, evidence-based, mentoring organization.
 We make meaningful, professionally supported, matches between adult volunteers and children.
-These positive relationships have a direct and lasting impact on the lives of young people, igniting that potential.
-In Ithaca, Big Brothers Big Sisters is a program of the Ithaca Youth Bureau, a well-known community resource for families that provides enriching experiences for youth throughout Tompkins County.
+These positive relationships have a direct and lasting impact on the lives of young people, igniting potential.
+In Ithaca, Big Brothers Big Sisters is a program of the Ithaca Youth Bureau and the City of Ithaca.

 Big Brothers Big Sisters of America is the nation’s largest, evidence-based, mentoring organization.
 We make meaningful, professionally supported, matches between adult volunteers and children.
-These positive relationships have a direct and lasting impact on the lives of young people, igniting that potential.
-In Ithaca, Big Brothers Big Sisters is a program of the Ithaca Youth Bureau, a well-known community resource for families that provides enriching experiences for youth throughout Tompkins County.
+These positive relationships have a direct and lasting impact on the lives of young people, igniting potential.
+In Ithaca, Big Brothers Big Sisters is a program of the Ithaca Youth Bureau and the City of Ithaca.

 Position description: